jlucaspains/blog/_posts/2019-1-31-build-deploy-xamarin-ios-azure-devops.md

 ![Nuget restore]({{ site.url }}/images/posts/iOSAzureDevOpsBuildNugetRestore.png)

 8. Build!
-   1. Make sure to select the right build configuration.
+   1. Select the right build configuration
    2. Check the Create app package option
    3. Provide `$(APPLE_CERTIFICATE_SIGNING_IDENTITY)` in Signing Identity.
 This is an automatic variable output from the Install Certificate step
    4. Provide `$(APPLE_PROV_PROFILE_UUID)` in the Provisioning Profile UUID.
 This is an automatic variable output from the Install Provisioning Profile step